rockinrocco33/sigmanu/README.md

 Sigma Nu website

-Greetings all future tech chairs  - I'm sorry you got roped into this position.
+Greetings all future tech chairs.
+I'm sorry you got roped into this position, don't want to, just have to.

 To update this website, clone the repository and push to the brach gh-pages.
 The website (sigmanurhit.com) is hosted by Github Pages and will update.